drmohammedshaker/drmohammedshaker/README.md

 ✨ Passionate about crafting web experiences that balance **modern innovation** and **classic design sensibility**.
 💻 I specialize in full-stack JavaScript development.
-🕰️ Inspired by timeless design — built with today’s tech.

 ---